About the Lymington and District Chamber of Commerce and Industry

-Lymington is well known for its retail community which is well represented in our membership, but we also have a thriving marine industry with two large marinas in addition to the famous Quay.
+Lymington is well known for its retail community, but we also have a thriving marine industry with two large marinas in addition to the famous Quay.
 There are a large number of small service businesses in the area who find the LDCCI a place to find new business and maintain business relationships.
 In the relatively new Ampress Park business park, Lymington has become home to an increasing number of manufacturing, retail and other businesses.
 Milford on Sea is rightly renowned for it’s annual food festival and the number of restaurants situated within easy walking distance and the views across the Solent to the Needles on the Isle of Wight from the beach front.
 Brockenhurst has become one of the main staging posts for holidays in the New Forest National Park with it’s wide range of hotels and good transport links.

 The LDCCI Board